audreyfeldroy/cookiecutter-pypackage/docs/prompts.rst

 The following appear in various parts of your generated project.

-full_name
+author_name
     Your full name.

-email
+author_email
     Your email address.

-github_username
+remote_username
     Your GitHub username.

-project_name
+repository_name
     The name of your new Python package project.
 This is used in documentation, so spaces and any characters are fine here.

-github_repository
+repository_slug
     The namespace of your Python package.
 This should be Python import-friendly.
-Typically, it is the slugified version of project_name.
+Typically, it is the slugified version of repository_name.

-project_short_description
+repository_summary
     A 1-sentence description of what your Python package does.

 release_date